 Business impact

-According to a McKinsey study on the business impact of diversity and inclusion, organizations with greater gender, ethnic, and cultural representation on executive teams are more likely to outperform those with less.
-The business case for diversity is not new, often pointing out that diverse teams are less prone to groupthink, make better decisions, and demonstrate higher levels of creativity and innovation.
+According to a McKinsey study on the business impact of diversity and inclusion, organizations with greater gender, ethnic, and cultural representation on leadership teams are more likely to outperform those with less.
+The business case for diversity is not new, often pointing out that a diverse team is less prone to groupthink, makes better decisions, and demonstrates higher levels of creativity and innovation.

 Talent acquisition

 In their search for employment, younger generations are looking for companies that are aligned with their own values and lifestyles.
-A Glassdoor survey of more than 2,000 jobseekers found that three in four respondents view a diverse workforce as an important factor when assessing potential employers.
+A survey of more than 1,300 jobseekers in the U.S. found that 53% of respondents view a diverse workforce as an important factor when deciding where they want to work.
 Companies that embrace and prioritize diversity and inclusion are more likely to win them over.

 Employee engagement

 When employees are valued, respected, and treated fairly, they are much more likely to develop a sense of belonging at work.
+56% of working adults in the U.S. agree that focusing on diversity and inclusion at work is a good thing.
 Studies have shown that this has a positive impact on employee engagement levels and performance and contributes to lower absenteeism and turnover.

-Tech companies are facing growing pressure to become more diverse and inclusive — but just how far have they come?
+The tech industry is facing growing pressure to achieve greater diversity and inclusiveness — but just how far have companies come?
 Let’s look at the numbers related to IT professionals in the U.S.

 Number of IT pros currently employed in the U.S.: 279,076